freedomofpress/securedrop-workstation/architecture-decisions/004-trixie-updater-woes.md

 1. The updater [runs dom0 salt states unconditionally](https://github.com/freedomofpress/securedrop-workstation/issues/1762) before the migration kicks in to run a full `sdw-admin --apply`.
 So either the upgrade needs to happen fully in the dom0 state or the dom0 state has to be compatible with both Debian 12 + Debian 13.
 2. Preloaded disposables interfered with switching the template for sd-viewer.
 3. The 1.7.1 updater [hardcoded the names of the Debian 12 templates](https://github.com/freedomofpress/securedrop-workstation/issues/1771) to update at the end, which meant they needed to be present on the system.
-4. `sd-log` would start up because it was receiving log entries from the newly created templates.
+4. `sd-log` would start up because it was receiving log entries from the newly created templates (and preloaded disposables).
+5. The migration flag is dropped in RPM `%post`, which meant that until we were confident everyone had upgraded to 1.8.0, any subsequent release would also need to drop the migration flag or users would miss out on the migration.

 ## Decision